Southampton Relegated From Premier League After Fulham Defeat - UrduPoint

 Southampton Relegated From Premier League After Fulham Defeat

-Southampton, United Kingdom, (UrduPoint / Pakistan Point News - 13th May, 2023 ) :Southampton were relegated from the Premier League after Saturday's 2-0 defeat against Fulham capped a nightmare season for the club rooted to the bottom of the table.
+Southampton, United Kingdom, (UrduPoint / Pakistan Point News - 14th May, 2023 ) :Southampton were relegated from the Premier League after Saturday's 2-0 defeat against Fulham capped a nightmare season for a club rooted to the bottom of the table.

-Second-half goals from Carlos Vinicius and Aleksandar Mitrovic condemned Southampton to the drop at St Mary's.
+Second-half goals from Carlos Vinicius and Aleksandar Mitrovic condemned Southampton to the drop in front of their own fans at St Mary's.

 Ruben Selles' side are without a win in their last 11 games and their plunge into the Championship was confirmed with two matches still to play.